20 Best Coloring Books for Kids Ages 3 to 18

 Dominion of Giants by Eric Messinger

 This particular book is a sure-fire hit with fantasy-loving boys and girls — Tolkien and Dungeons and Dragons fans, in particular.
 Cool quotes from favorite authors plus color palette suggestions pair with amazing illustrations of mages, giants, dwarfs, and more.
 The artistry is absolutely incredible in this book.
 These images invite creative coloring — probably displaying afterward.
-You’ll like that the sturdy, perforated pages, too.
-I’m so excited to get coloring in this book myself.
+You’ll like the sturdy, perforated pages, too.

 50 Mandalas for Stress Relief